3ddy1985/codebase/README.md

 ### Rebuilding Project
 I am currently rebuilding the app, applying the learnings from the initial project to make it more efficient and streamlined.
 The updated app will be showcased on my portfolio, CV, and LinkedIn once completed.

+### Deployment Link
+The deployed project can be found at https://infinite-garden-21771.herokuapp.com/

+### Timeframe & Working Team
+This project was completed individually over a period of 1 week

 ### Technologies Used
 * Ruby on Rails
 *  PostgreSQL